phunware/maas-loyalty-ios-sdk/README.md

 Phunware will maintain a pending balance for your previously opted in users on our servers.
 You can request this balance at any time (after opt in).

-The actual user balance will be returned along with the provided image and metadata you have previously setup in the portal for your loyalty token[dani](url).
+The actual user balance will be returned along with the provided image and metadata you have previously setup in the portal for your loyalty token(url).

 ```swift
 Loyalty.assetManager.balance { [weak self] result in